rmed/flask_template/celery/README.md

 CELERY_RESULT_BACKEND = "redis://localhost:6379/N"
 ```

 Where `N` is the database number from 0 to 15 (can be extended in Redis configuration).
-Make sure the database does not cause conflict with other applications using Redis.
+Make sure the database does not cause conflict with other applications using the same redis instance Redis.